 Stella Maris: The Heart of the Carmelite Denomination

-Located in Haifa, the Catholic Stella Maris Church and Monastery is dedicated to the Discalced Carmelite monks.
+The Stella Maris Church and Monastery is home to the Discalced Carmelite monks.
 It beckons visitors with its rich history and spiritual significance.

 Location